-- 3.1 Given the circumstances of the Scheme (ie being in an underfunded wind-up), the Trustee's prime objective is to ensure that the benefits payable to members' are maximised while taking minimal risk. - 3.2 In order to achieve these aims, the Trustee has decided to: - invest the majority of the Scheme's assets in a bulk annuity contract with Scottish Widows (the "insurer").
-This is initially held as a buy-in policy, which will convert into a buy-out of benefits before the Scheme is formally wound up. - In addition, in order to meet the Scheme's short-term cashflow needs (including benefit payments and expenses), a pool of assets are held in cash invested by Legal & General Investment Management (LGIM, the "investment manager").
+- 3.1 Given the circumstances of the Scheme, being a "PPF+" case which is in the process of being wound-up, the Trustee's prime objective is to ensure that the benefits payable to members' are maximised while taking minimal risk. - 3.2 In order to achieve these aims, the Trustee has decided to: - invest the majority of the Scheme's assets in a bulk annuity contract with Scottish Widows (the "insurer").
+This is initially held as a buy-in policy, which will convert into a buy-out of benefits before the Scheme is formally wound up. - In addition, in order to meet the Scheme's short-term cashflow needs (including benefit payments and expenses) and to provide a further enhancement to Scheme benefits, a pool of assets are held in cash and cash equivalent assets (collectively referred to as "cash") invested by Legal & General Investment Management (LGIM, the "investment manager").